Does Insurance Cover a Cracked Windshield?

 Does Car Insurance Cover Windshield Replacement?

-Comprehensive Insurance — When damage is caused by something other than a collision, like a rock hitting your windshield, your comprehensive auto policy will kick in to cover the cost of repairs.
+Comprehensive Insurance — The typical method of covering glass losses is by purchasing comprehensive coverage with glass coverage.
+When damage is caused by something other than a collision, like a rock hitting your windshield, a comprehensive commercial auto policy could kick in to cover the cost of repairs.
+Speak to your insurance agent about obtaining glass coverage because coverage can vary by state.

 Do You Pay a Deductible for Auto Glass Repair?